bonitasoft/bonita-doc/md/rest-api-authorization.md

 # REST API authorization

-The Bonita BPM Portal, or any application that uses the Web REST API, enables user to access resources.
+The Bonita Portal, or any application that uses the Web REST API, enables user to access resources.
 The set of resources that a user can access is determined by default by the user's profile.
 This authorization mechanism ensures that users can only access the appropriate resources.
 This means, for example, that a user with only the User profile cannot perform actions intended for the Administrator.